ryantm/mmdoc/doc/usage.md

 ## Extensions beyond CommonMark

-In order to be useful for Documentation, it uses several CommonMark extensions available in GitHub-flavored MarkDown and [Pandoc](https://pandoc.org/).
+In order to be useful for Documentation, it uses several CommonMark extensions available in GitHub-flavored Markdown and [Pandoc](https://pandoc.org/).

 * Cross references